mezantrop/ts-warp/README.md

 There are two predefined sets of example firewall configuration files: **general** and **special**.

-Simple **general** rulesets redirect all outgoing TCP traffic through TS-Warp, which in it's turn dispatches it to SOCKS servers or to the destination targets.
+Simple **general** rulesets redirect all outgoing TCP traffic through TS-Warp, which in it's turn dispatches it to Socks servers or to the destination targets.
 More complex **special** firewall configuration contains rules to only redirect TCP traffic to TS-Warp that requires to be soxified.
 By default, to minimize system workload, `make` installs **special** firewall rulesets, but it is possible to switch between both options using: